JaeGif/Rohit_Portfolio/README.md

 4. Save the file
 5. Check local site before committing

-- any normal image-type will work (even gifs), but jpg or webp is recommended for smaller file size and load times
+\* any normal image-type will work (even gifs), but jpg or webp is recommended for smaller file sizes and load times

 ### DELETE A PUBLICATION ENTRY